clebertmoura/poke-station/README.md

 The backend component is built on the Spring Boot framework, and uses the libraries listed below, specially selected with the aim of promoting a robust, safe, efficient and scalable solution, maintaining the flexibility necessary for system evolution.

 > Spring Data

 Its use simplifies data access and manipulation operations in the relational database, ensuring efficiency and productivity in development.

 > Spring GraphQL

 Provides a flexible, type-oriented query layer, enabling clients to request specific data efficiently, reducing transmitted data overhead.

 > Spring Security

 Ensures the protection of resources, implementing authentication and authorization in a scalable and configurable way.
 In addition to being easily integrated with the Identity Management System (Keycloak).

 > Logging (SLF4J)

 Provides a logging abstraction that is compatible with multiple implementations, providing flexibility in configuring and managing logs, essential for monitoring and troubleshooting in production environments.

+## IAM (Keycloak)

+Adopting Keycloak as an Identity and Access Management (IAM) brings significant benefits to the proposed architecture.
+Providing a complete and scalable solution to manage identities, authentication and authorization, simplifying the complexity associated with the security of a distributed application.
+Reducing the development burden and ensuring a consistent approach to security across the entire application.
+Furthermore, compatibility with modern standards, such as JWT, OAuth 2.0 and OpenID Connect, facilitates integration with other external systems and services, promoting a more flexible and interoperable architecture.